yxp5/simple-shell/README.md

 # Description

-Simple implementation of shell in C
+Implementation of a simple shell using C

 ### Usage